 SAP SRM supports Contract and Supplier Management, Supplier selection, Supplier qualification, Purchase order, Source determination, and Creation of invoices and Credit Memos.

 SAP PLM supports the lifecycle of the product, from the initial product idea to drafts and alignment of production to customer service.
 SAP PLM consists of all the functions associated with these tasks such as the management of plants, equipment, and product documentation

 SAP PLM is frequently used in the automotive industry.

 #5) SAP Supply Chain Management (SCM)

-SAP SCM includes functions for the entire supply chain from the supplier to the customer which include Warehouse Management, Transportation Management, Tracking of the logistics process, Supplier collaboration and Planning and Optimization of the supply chain.
+SAP SCM includes functions for the entire supply chain from the supplier to the customer which includes Warehouse Management, Transportation Management, Tracking of the logistics process, Supplier collaboration, and Planning and Optimization of the supply chain.

 Besides the standard solutions, SAP also offers solutions for different industries.
 Industry solutions combine standard processes with specific requirements and functions.
 SAP offers packages for the following areas, among others:

 - Manufacturing Industry